-- Young patients with thick upper eyelids or fatty upper eyelid.
+- Young patients with thick upper eyelids or fatty upper eyelids.
 An incision is made to remove excess skin and fat.

-The procedure is done under local anaesthesia and takes about 1 – 1.5 hours.
-After cold compress to reduce swelling, the patient may go home to rest.
+The procedure is done under local anesthesia and takes about 1 – 1.5 hours.
+After a cold compress to reduce swelling, the patient may go home to rest.
 There will be swelling for the first 3 days and will subside thereafter.
-Patient can generally return to work after removal of stitches in 1 week.
+The patient can generally return to work after the removal of stitches in 1 week.
 The double fold will look natural after the swelling has fully subsided in a month.

 What Is Ptosis Correction Surgery?

-Ptosis of Upper eyelid is a phenomenon where the upper eyelid is unable to fully open and the vision may be impaired or blocked.
-The severity of the ptosis can be graded as mild, moderate or severe.
+Ptosis of the upper eyelid is a phenomenon where the upper eyelid is unable to fully open and the vision may be impaired or blocked.
+The severity of the ptosis can be graded as mild, moderate, or severe.
 Moderate and severe ptosis is medically indicated for surgical correction because it obstructs the visual field.

 How is the procedure done?

-The surgery may be done under local anaesthesia as day surgery.
-The upper eyelid muscle and its attachments to the tarsal plate is exposed through an upper eyelid incision.
+The surgery may be done under local anesthesia as day surgery.
+The upper eyelid muscle and its attachments to the tarsal plate are exposed through an upper eyelid incision.
 The upper eyelid muscle or levator aponeurosis is repositioned or reattached back to the tarsal plate with multiple sutures.
-At the same time the double fold is created or preserved.
+At the same time, the double fold is created or preserved.